Online registration has now closed. You are welcome to register at the event itself. Please note start time of 5pm.

 Please select the ‘Rosemary Crompton Lecture Fund’ from the drop-down menu to donate directly to this fund.

-Visit the dedicated webpage for the Rosemary Crompton Memorial Lecture Series, and watch a video of last year's event.
+Visit the dedicated webpage for the Rosemary Crompton Memorial Lecture Series, and watch a video of the 2016 event.

 Share this event